Aunanna Kadanna: Production

 Sadha was chosen to make her second collaboration alongside Teja after Jayam.
 This film marks the third collaboration of Uday Kiran and Teja after Chitram and Nuvvu Nenu.
 Teja's frequent collaborator, R. P. Patnaik, was roped in to compose the music.
 The producer spent a good sum of money although he did not make money after Venky and Mr & Mrs Sailaja Krishnamurthy.

-Release
+Reception

 The film released to positive reviews.
 A critic from Sify praised the performances of the lead actors and Dharmavarapu and stated how "On the whole, Teja tries his best with a sugar-coated love story that is fun to watch".
 A critic from Idlebrain.com gave the film three and of five stars and praised the performances of much of the cast and the first half of the film.